lowRISC/opentitan/hw/ip/spi_device/doc/programmers_guide.md

 ### Initialization

 The SW should enable the TPM submodule by writing 1 to the TPM_CFG.en CSR field.
-Other SPI_DEVICE features (Generic, Flash, Passthrough) CSRs do not affect the TPM feature.
+Other SPI_DEVICE features (Flash, Passthrough) CSRs do not affect the TPM feature.

 Update TPM_ACCESS_0, TPM_ACCESS_1 CSRs.
 The TPM submodule uses TPM_ACCESS_x.activeLocality to determine if the TPM_STS is returned to the host system.